Wainercrb/introduction-lambda/README.md

  - Invoke your lambda functions locally or remotely
  - Specify function configurations such as an event payload and environment variables

+#### CloudFormation
+It's a service that gives developers and businesses an easy way to create a collect ion of related AWS and third-party resources, and provision manage them in an orderly and predictable fashion

 ## Requirements
 - node: v14.19.1
 - npm: v6.14.16
 - serverless: npm i -g serverless
 - aws account
+- AWS Toolkit for VS Code
+- AWS CLI
+- Docker
+- AWS Serverless Application Model CLI (SAM): Allow us to define, test and deploy serverless application, some SAM benefits are:
+ - **Single-deployment configuration:** Deploy the whole stack as sinble entity
+ - **Extension for AWS CloudFormation:** Reliable cloudFormation stack deployment!
+ - **Buil-in best practices:** Use AWS SAM to define and deploy your infrastructure as config
+ - **Local debugging and testing:** Locally build, test and debug serverless apps!
+ - **Depp integration with development tools:** Integrates well with many others AWS tools and services

 ## Important commands
 - Create project with template: